 To get a copy:

-– Most Amazon sites around the world also supply it.
+– Other Amazon sites around the world may still have copies available.

 – Lots of other on-line suppliers including second hand